5 Best Coffee Alternatives: for People Who Want To Kick The Habit

 3. Caffeine-free Tea

-There are several caffeine-free herbal tea bags available in the market.
-Instead of buying black tea or green tea, you can switch to peppermint or chamomile tea.
+There are several caffeine-free teas available in the market.
+Instead of buying black or green teas, you can switch to peppermint or chamomile tea.
 These teas are delicious and reduce your caffeine intake.

-You can also find flavored teas such as peach and strawberry tea to help you cut back on coffee.
+You can also find flavoured teas such as peach and strawberry tea to help you cut back on coffee.

 4. Turmeric latte